sangam205/pizza_sales_sql/README.md

-<h1>Pizza-saless</h1>
+<h1>Pizza Sales</h1>
 <b>Problem Statement: </b>
 There are four csv files (order details, orders, pizza type, pizzas).
-Our goal is to merge those four files and get insights from this dataset.
+Our goal is to merge those four files and get insights from this dataset. <br>
 Insights derived from the data:
 Classic is most selling category where as chicken is less selling category.
 Customer are prefer L size of pizza most.